 “We don’t just focus on the eating disorder,” said Oyler.
 “We also look for signs of depression, anxiety, trauma, obsessive-compulsive disorder (OCD), substance use and previous treatment.
 Then, based on all that data, we offer recommendations for a level of care.”

 That care could include a partial hospitalization program, inpatient medical stabilization or an outpatient treatment trial.

 There are also programs available, at Providence and beyond, to help caregivers of young adults, including community forums to share feedback and experiences with others going through a similar situation.

-If your teen has an eating disorder, they will need support and unconditional love from you, as well as access to proper treatment resources.
+If your teen has an eating disorder, they’ll need your support and unconditional love, as well as access to proper treatment resources.

 Find a doctor

-If you are looking for a primary care doctor, or a doctor who can assist with an eating disorder, you can search for one that’s right for you in our provider directory.
+If you are looking for a pediatrician or mental health professional who specializes in eating disorders, you can search for one who’s right for you in our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional’s instructions.